bitterjug/devjournal-crypto/devjournal.markdown

   combined by the rule "if any plot did use X, then the household counts as using X"

-- [ ] We'd also like the crop type to be recorded, but we're not sure about how to store it in columns.
+- [x] We'd also like the crop type to be recorded, but we're not sure about how to store it in columns.
 Basically we want to see how many cassava farmers used pesticide (and so on) we think there is a mapping from hhid to the crops they grew

+  Done but assuming no household farms both cassava and rice.

 ### 20:43